 1,000 Books Before Kindergarten

-1,000 Books Before Kindergarten is an early literacy initiave designed to help your child learn to love reading.
+1,000 Books Before Kindergarten is a FREE early literacy program designed to help your child learn to love reading.
 Research shows that reading, singing, and talking with your children helps them build essential language skills necessary to help them get ready to read independently, and it helps foster a love of reading from an early age.
+This is also a great opportunity for bonding with your child.

-This is a self-paced program for children who've not yet started kindergarten and their caregivers.
-Caregivers can decide how long and how often you read together, but you track your progress and your child earns prizes for every milestone they reach.
+This is a self-paced program for caregivers and their child/children from birth until he or she enters kindergarten.
+Caregivers can decide how long and how often you read together, be sure to track your progress and your child earns prizes for every milestone they reach.
 Sign up at the Alta Community Library to get started today!

 How It Works:

 1. Sign up your child at the Alta Community Library.
-Any child who has not yet started kindergarten is eligible, and a library card is not required, but it is encouraged.
+Any child from birth until he or she enters kindergarten is eligible, and a library card is not required, but it is encouraged.

 2. Your child will receive a reading log for every 100 books they read.
 Books read at daycare, library programs, and outside of home all count, as do repeat reads!
 Both books checked out from the library and books from home count toward your goals.